ADHD – Could Listening be Part of the Problem?

-Restlessness and problems with focus and concentration can often be linked to difficulties with auditory processing.
+Restlessness and problems with focus and concentration can often be linked to difficulties with listening or auditory processing.
 You know your child can hear, but how well can they listen, or process what they are hearing?

 Can you answer YES to any of these?
+Does your child:

 • Have signs of or a diagnosis of Autism, ADHD, anxiety, dyslexia